BluBloos/Portable-Programming-Language/README.txt

 Nota Bene
 =========

 This project is in HEAVY DEVELOPMENT.

-The language is undergoing active design.
-The design currently leads while the compiler support lags behind.
+The language and compiler are undergoing active design.

 Steps for Using
 ===============